 - Wire mesh, if you are drilling large holes

-- Harvest and Use Your Compost: the easiest way to harvest the finished compost from your bin is to run it all through a simple compost sifter so that the large pieces are kept out of the finished compost.
+The easiest way to harvest the finished compost from your bin is to run it all through a simple compost sifter so that the large pieces are kept out of the finished compost.
+Commercial compost sifters are available, or you can create a makeshift sifter using a piece of wire hardware fabric with a 1/4-inch grid.
 Anything that still needs to decompose can go back into the bin, and the dark, crumbly finished compost can either be stored in a bucket or bin for later use or immediately used in the garden.
-It is also wonderful to use in container plantings.
+This compost is also wonderful to use as a component of the potting soil mix using in container plantings.